 What are the top technology stocks?
 Here’s an overview of the 10 top companies listed in order of market cap for investor consideration.

-According to Deloitte, businesses are increasingly adopting cloud and artificial intelligence (AI) capabilities into their business models, with a projected 60 percent of these organizations moving to the cloud in 2019.
+According to Deloitte, businesses are increasingly adopting cloud and artificial intelligence (AI) capabilities into their business models, with a projected 60 percent of these organizations moving to the cloud in 2019, boosting the top technology stocks.

 A number of the largest tech companies including Microsoft (NASDAQ:MSFT), Amazon (NASDAQ:AMZN) and IBM (NYSE:IBM) are scaling up their cloud offerings.
 In turn, profit and revenue from cloud sales are driving its growth.
 Cloud services often provide a monthly recurring revenue stream for businesses.